The first networks have been developed in the 1960s and '70s by large electrical machines companies such as Siemens Dynamowerk in

 conditions extends the machine to its full size.

-For cooling medium working under normal pressures, the calculation will be equally difficult regardless of whether the medium is air, hydrogen, water or oil.
+For cooling medium working under normal pressures, the calculation will be equally difficult regardless of whether the medium is air, hydrogen, water, or oil.
 The electrical losses are usually known as calculated or measured values; they can be allocated homogeneously in the places of production.
 Losses due to friction and turbulent dissipation are calculated in the place of production by the CFD-tool.

-geometry is only possible with a cartesian
+simplified assumptions for winding geometry only possible with a cartesian

 New page available: